Machimosaurus: Niche partitioning

 From the Kimmeridgian-age, semi-aquatic deposits of Oker, Lower Saxony, Germany two genera of teleosaurids (Steneosaurus and Machimosaurus) are known, in addition to the neosuchian genera Goniopholis and Theriosuchus.
 Machimosaurus and Steneosaurus are also found together in the same Tithonian-age deposits of western France.

 Diet

-Bite marks on an early Kimmeridgian sauropod (Cetiosauriscus) femur from Switzerland match teeth known from Machimosaurus hugii, also found in the same deposits.
+Bite marks on an early Kimmeridgian sauropod (Amanzia) femur from Switzerland match teeth known from Machimosaurus hugii, also found in the same deposits.
 This suggests either scavenging on the sauropod's corpse, or active predation from the waters edge, much like living crocodilians.
 Kimmeridgian-age fossil turtles from "Solothurn Turtle Limestone" of northern Switzerland have bite marks, and splintered Machimosaurus teeth imbedded, while fossil turtles from the Late Jurassic of Germany also possess bite marks that match teeth of Machimosaurus found in the same deposit.

 Morphofunctional analysis on the skull of Machimosaurus strongly suggests they ate turtles (chelonophagy).
 Morphological comparison of their teeth also confirms that they are adapted to seizing and crushing hard prey.